VoltedSwitch/Light-Up-Mystery/README.md

 - 🔄 "Try Again" / "Puzzle Again" buttons for full restart
 - 🔥 Tracks win streaks & heart ❤️❤️❤️ system for preserving streak until 3 mistakes
 - 🎯 Built using modern JavaScript and Flask
-- 🔊 Sound effects for when streak increases and when you lose a heart
+- 🔊 Sound effects for when streak increases & when you lose a heart